yclas/documentation/2015-05-21-api-documentation.md

 ## About

 This is the official API Documentation for Yclas and Open Classifieds.
 With this API you will be able to extend the usage of your site, for example with native iOS and Android APPS.
-Only available for Open Classifieds 2.5.0 and all Yclas installations.
+Only available for Open Classifieds 2.5.0 or newer and all Yclas installations.

 Contact us if you are interested to purchase the native mobile APPS [here](http://open-classifieds.com/contact).